Definition of misalignment:

 - Excessive amount of grease on the inside of coupling guard

-- Similar pieces of equipment are vibrating less or seem to have longer operating life
+- Similar pieces of equipment are vibrating less or seem to have a longer operating life

 - The shafts are breaking (or cracking) at or close to the inboard bearings or coupling hubs